Painting a picture of our future

-Back in the day, RedBalloon’s Big Hairy Audacious Goal (BHAG) was for 10% of the Australian population to have had a RedBalloon Day by 2015.
-We’re in 2017 and have provided 3.8 million experiences so far, I think we did pretty well!
+Back in the day, RedBalloon’s vision or Big Hairy Audacious Goal (BHAG), was for 10% of the Australian population to have had a RedBalloon day by 2015.
+We’re in 2017, and have provided 3.8 million experiences so far, I think we did pretty well!

 The bigger purpose at RedBalloon was to change gifting in Australia forever (so people reduced the clutter in their lives – less stuff was a goal… and that was before minimalism became a ‘thing’).